sergilopez1/Chess-Clock/README.md

 - Maximum time of 59:59 minutes

 ## How to use the chess clock
-- To pause/resume just click the "C" button on the membrane keyboard
+- To pause/resume just click the "C" button on the membrane keypad
 - To modify each player's time first you have to pause it ("C") and then click "A" or "B" to modify white or black's time respectively, then enter the new time, for example, if you want to set the time to 12:30 minutes just click "1" then "2" and finally "3".
 When something finishes with "0" it isn't necessary to enter "0" but you can type it if you want.